Daskott/kronus/ReadMe.md

 # Kronus
-A CLI App to help you stay in touch with the people that matter by leveraging the [google calender API](https://developers.google.com/calendar/api/guides/overview).
+A CLI App to help you stay in touch with your contacts, as well as yourself 🙃.
+The two main features/cmd:
+- `touchbase`
+  - create recurring google events as a reminder to reach out to contacts
-You can create `touchbase` events for contacts in any group, up to a Max of **7** contacts.
+  - You can create `touchbase` events for contacts in any group, up to a Max of **7** contacts.
+- `server`
+  - enables liveliness probe for users on the server.
+It's still in pre-alpha, so a lot can change about it's implementation & features
+  - [See doc](Server.md) if you want to test out this feature.

 ```
 kronus is a CLI library for Go that allows you to create
-  coffee chat appointments with your contacts.
+appointments to check in with your contacts and also yourself(i.e liveliness probe).

-  The application is a tool to generate recurring google calender events for each of your contacts,
+To keep in touch with contacts, kronus enables you to generate recurring google calender events for each of your contacts,
-  to remind you to reach out and see how they are doing :)
+to remind you to reach out and see how they are doing.

+And to checkup on yourself, kronus allows you to schedule a liveliness probe that sends out a message to you every week
+via kronus server.

 Usage:
   kronus [command]

 Available Commands:
   completion  generate the autocompletion script for the specified shell
   help        Help about any command
+  server      Start a kronus server (pre-alpha)
   touchbase   Deletes previous touchbase events and creates new ones based on configs

 Flags:
-      --config string   config file (default is $HOME/.kronus.yaml)
       --dev       run in development mode
   -h, --help      help for kronus
       --test      run in test mode
   -t, --toggle    Help message for toggle
   -v, --version   version for kronus

 Use "kronus [command] --help" for more information about a command.
   ```

-## Pre-requisite
+## Pre-requisite for touchbase cmd
 - Install [Go](https://golang.org/dl/)
 - Create a google cloud project with permission to access google calendar.
 [See docs](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
 - Create a service account to use with app.
 [See docs](https://cloud.google.com/iam/docs/creating-managing-service-accounts)